 A final decision dated 14 September 2020 was issued by the MyCC with a finding of infringement and the general insurance industry was imposed a financial penalty of about RM130 million.
 For GEGM, specifically, the financial penalty imposed is in the sum of RM1.9mil.
 The Company has filed its appeal against the MyCC's final decision on 13 October 2020 and a stay application (pending disposal of the appeal) on 6 November 2020.
-The Competition Appeal Tribunal ("CAT") delivered its decision with regard to the stay application on 23 March 2021, unanimously deciding to allow the insurers' respective stay applications and ordered that the Cease and Desist order and financial penalty imposed on all insurers be stayed pending disposal of the appeal before the CAT.
-The insurers' appeal had been heard on 12, 15, 16, 19 and 26 November 2021, and is fixed for continued hearing on 17, 21, and 24 March 2022, and 6 and 21 April 2022.
-The CAT will hear the MyCC's submission and PIAM/insurers' rebuttal submission during the continued hearing.
+The Competition Appeal Tribunal ("Tribunal") delivered its decision with regard to the stay application on 23 March 2021, unanimously deciding to allow the insurers' respective stay applications and ordered that the Cease and Desist order and financial penalty imposed on all insurers be stayed pending disposal of the appeal before the Tribunal.
+Counsels for PIAM and the 22 insurers have completed their respective submissions before the Tribunal.